schravenlant/sql/002_data_types/1_integer.md

 Betty	          | 28            | 24.27

 # Explanation
-integers are whole numbers
+Integers are whole numbers.
-if you divide two integers the result is rounded down to the nearest integer e.g. 5 / 2 = 2
+If you divide two integers the result is rounded down to the nearest integer e.g. `5 / 2 = 2`.